 Outlier – a person or thing differing from all other members of a particular group or set.
 Ex. people whose achievements fall outside normal experience.

-I’m not a fan of self-help books, and I don’t really know why.
-Perhaps because I haven’t really found the one that really inspired me to change my life or my lifestyle.
+I’m not quite a fan of self-help books, and I don’t really know why.
+Perhaps because I haven’t really found the one that really inspired me.
+Although I do have a thing for Psychology books, especially the Feeling Good book by Dr. Burns.
 I’ve read countless self-help books in the past, but I always seem to just forget about them right after finishing the last page.
 Recently, I was wandering around at my local Barnes & Noble and I stumbled at the Psychology area when I found this minimalistic book by Malcolm Gladwell called the “Outliers”.
 I immediately read the back part and was truly intrigued by it.
 Then it dawned on me, a friend suggested this book to me before but I didn’t really pay that much attention, so, this time, I know I’ve got to read this book.
-I was so intrigued about knowing the people we consider Outliers, and the whole term is sorta news to me.
-So I bought the book on Amazon since it’s cheaper there and I started reading it non-stop.
+I was so intrigued about knowing the people we consider Outliers, and the whole term is sort of news to me.
+So, I bought the book in Amazon since it’s cheaper there and I started reading it non-stop.

 This book is an eye-opener and will change the way you view life.
 It puts everything in perspective and will make you realize why such very successful people exist.
 The answer is pretty much right there, you just have to make sense of it.
 With that being said, it doesn’t mean that nobody can be successful, the book will tell you that if only we’d applied what we know of success in all its complexities and elements, then we’d have more Outliers in this world, and in that sense, there won’t be such thing as an Outlier at all.